ruixuantan/FourParts/README.md

 # FourParts #

 A python package to analyse 4 part writing. \
-Currently, can only check for parallel fifths and octaves.
+Currently, it can only check for:
+* parallel fifths and octaves.
+* Pitch Class Set.

 ## Build Package ##
 First, run: